 All students entering school must provide documentation of current vaccinations or a religious or medical exemption or they will be excluded from school in accordance with MA state law.
 Students with medical or religious exemptions are to provide written documentation annually.

 For students entering 7th grade, they are to provide documentation that they have been vaccinated for Tdap and Meningococcal before starting school.
-11th grade students are also to provide documentation of being vaccinated for Meningococcal.
-Please note that these are new state requirements.
+12th grade students are also to provide documentation of receiving 2 doses for Meningococcal (MenACWY-formerly MCV4).

 Any student without the written vaccination or exemption documentation may be excluded from school until school nursing staff have received the proper paperwork.
 Additionally, if there is a disease outbreak that the student has not been vaccinated against, the child may be excluded based on the state public health guidelines for the specific disease.